GEC-git/AptaMat/README.md

 AptaMat can handle extended dot-bracket notation and every additional bracket is converted into coordinates for the matrix.

-AptaMat can also compare structures of different length.
-However, we recommend to work with structure of same length.
-The algorithm includes gap understanding, where each gap is considered as an additional penalized unpaired nucleotide.
+AptaMat can also compare structures of different length, preliminary aligned.
+Indeed, the algorithm includes gap understanding, where each gap is considered as an additional penalized unpaired nucleotide.

 AptaMat can output different types of data :